jeremyfix/deeplearning-lectures/Webpage/01-pytorch-segmentation.md

 -->

-**Question** Take a picture with your phone or from the web and check the results of inference on this image.
-Note that the `main.py` script accepts a `--image` instead of a `--datadir ..` to process a single image.`
+**Question** Take a picture with your phone, from the web, from the test area in the dataset directory and check the results of inference on this image.
+Note that the `main.py` script accepts a `--image` instead of a `--datadir ..` to process a single image.

 ## Going further